avinashnishanh92/DataEngineering/Indian_pop_data/Readme.md

   - This generates multiple files for each state

 **Indian_population_Generator.py
- - - This generates one single file for all states
+ - This generates one single file for all states

- - Because cautious with the num_rows parameter . as the larger the number the larger it will get
+***Be cautious with the num_rows parameter . as the larger the number the larger it will get ***